innovationwizard/os/PROJECT_INTENT.md

 - **Kanban Review:** Look at the Done column.
 What was the throughput?
 - **Friction Review:** Look at the Blocked items.
 What was the real reason they were blocked?
 - **Interruption Review:** Look at the Expedite swimlane.
 How many interruptions sidetracked the user?
 Can this be reduced?
-- **Triage Review:** Look at the On Hold list.
+- **Choose Review:** Look at the On Hold list.
 Should any of these be promoted to the Workflow or moved to Cold Storage?

 **System Action (The "What"):** The output of this step is a set of new Items for improving the system itself.
 The AI captures these new "meta-tasks" (e.g., "Tune AI Filer prompt to better handle 'Habit' tasks" or "Add a new Rule to the AI Guardrail") which then enter the user's Inbox to be processed in the next Clean cycle, just like any other task.